uzh/ddm/README.md

 (venv) SomePath/ddm> pip install -r test_project/requirements.txt
 ```
 2. To setup the django project, first make a copy of *test_project/test_config.json.example* and rename it to *test_project/test_config.json*. \
-In this new file, replace the placeholders with your local credentials.[^1]
+In this new file, you can optionally replace the placeholders with your local credentials.[^1]
 3. Now you should be good to go.